One Of The World's Rarest Fish Is A Little Less Rare Than We Thought

 This isn't the only type of handfish.
 Another member of the family, the spotted handfish, is still seen in waters near Tasmania's city of Hobart.

-But according to IMAS, a third type called Ziebell's handfish may be gone forever.
-"Ziebell's Handfish hasn't been seen in over a decade, and there is a feeling that it's quite possibly extinct, or at least very close to being so," Stuart-Smith said.
+But according to IMAS, a third type, called Ziebell's handfish, may be gone forever.
+"Ziebell's handfish hasn't been seen in over a decade, and there is a feeling that it's quite possibly extinct, or at least very close to being so," Stuart-Smith said.

 He added: "The only thing that would have been more exciting last week would have been finding the Ziebell's and finding out that they're not extinct."